jsievers/tycho-demo/exercises/Exercise_05_Add_Product/README.txt

     tychodemo.repository/target/products/

 - Configure the product executable name:
-  (NOTE: this currently will not work for MacOSX, see http://bugs.eclipse.org/313997 ) Choose a name, e.g. "tychoDemoRCP" in the "Launching" tab of the product editor
+  ( CAVEAT: this currently does not work for MacOSX, see http://bugs.eclipse.org/313997 ) Choose a name, e.g. "tychoDemoRCP" in the "Launching" tab of the product editor

 - Configure the product root folder: